instadeepai/jumanji/docs/environments/connector.md

 At each step observation contains 3 items: a grid for each agent, an action mask for each agent and the step.

- - `grid`: jax array (int32) of shape (grid\_size, grid\_size), a size-configurable 2D matrix that represents pairs of points that need to be connected.
+ - `grid`: jax array (int32) of shape `(grid_size, grid_size)`, a size-configurable 2D matrix that represents pairs of points that need to be connected.
 The **position** of an agent has to connect to its **target**, leaving a **path** behind it as it moves across the grid forming its route.
 Each agent connects to only 1 target.
- - `action_mask`: jax array (bool) of shape (num\_agents,), indicates which actions each agent can take.
+ - `action_mask`: jax array (bool) of shape `(num_agents,)`, indicates which actions each agent can take.
- - `step`: jax array (int32) of shape (), represents how many steps have been taken in the environment since the last reset.
+ - `step`: jax array (int32) of shape `()`, represents how many steps have been taken in the environment since the last reset.

 Each agent is passed their own grid so the grid observation is of shape `(num_agents, grid_size, grid_size)`, similarly action masks are of shape `(num_agents, 5)`, however the step is a common value for all agents and thus is a scalar.

 ### Encoding
-Each agent has 3 components represented in the observation space: Position, Target, Path.
+Each agent has 3 components represented in the observation space: position, target, and path.
 Each agent in the environment will have an integer representing their components.

  - Positions are encoded starting from 2 in multiples of 3: 2, 5, 8, …
  - Targets are encoded starting from 3 in multiples of 3: 3, 6, 9, …